Program overview

 Featured Experiences

-• Work-integrated learning that allows students to apply theoretical knowledge in real-world scenarios.
+• Work-integrated learning through field placements, allowing students to apply their skills in real-world settings.

-• Access to seminars for reflection and discussion on field experiences.
+• Experiential learning that includes seminars for reflection and debriefing on field experiences.

 Career Options

-Graduates of the Social Service Community Worker program can pursue a variety of rewarding career paths in Canada, including:
+Graduates of the Social Service Community Worker program have a variety of career options available to them in Canada.
+Here are some potential job roles:

 • Community Support Worker: Assist individuals and families in accessing community resources and support services.